Unravelling Enzymatic Reaction Mechanisms

 Many functional enzyme complexes reach molecular sizes that exceed the limits of solution-state NMR.
 We make the such complexes amenable to magic angle spinning solid-state NMR via sedimentation techniques.
 To this end, we have established an integrated approach that permits to monitor simultaneously conformational transitions of substrate and enzyme.

-In ongoing projects, we join forces with collaborators from in cryo-electron microscopy and molecular dynamics simulations to overcome present limits in the characterization of short-lived and heterogeneous reaction intermediates.
+We have joined forces with collaborators from in cryo-electron microscopy and computational chemists to overcome present limits in the characterization of short-lived and heterogeneous reaction intermediates.
 Our goal is to develop a comprehensive picture of the structural dynamics that accompany the catalytic reaction cycle in different types of NTPases.

 We are particularly intrigued by the p97/Cdc48 AAA+ protein, which fuels vital processes in the human cell, where it represents one of the most abundant soluble proteins. p97 is an intensely explored pharmacological target in the therapy of cancer and degenerative diseases.
 A deeper mechanistic understanding is highly relevant to enzyme design and drug discovery, not only of this prototype member of the AAA+ ATPase family, but also of the broader P-loop NTPases.